openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

     <<snippet>>

-You may notice the change in the “Attached scsi disk” value.
+You may notice the change in the “`Attached scsi disk`” value.
 This causes the volume to become unmounted and, therefore, needs to be remounted.

 If you are aware of the iSCSI target login process, you likely know that it is a two-step process.
 The first step is to discover the target, and the second step is to log into the target.
 The “iscsiadm -o update” command can also be used after discovering the target but before logging into the target.
 Updating the setting in this way means that you do not need to remount the volume, as the login didn’t happen before the “iscsiadm -o update” command.